PavolUlicny/Local-AI-Agent/README.md

   - Install: `pip install -U langchain-ollama`

 - **Ollama not found / not running**
   - Ensure the binary is installed and the service is active.
-Try: `ollama list` and `ollama run llama3.1:8b`.
+Start it if needed: `ollama serve`.
+You can verify with `ollama list` or run a quick test: `ollama run llama3.1:8b`.

 - **Model not found**
   - Pull it first: `ollama pull cogito:8b` (or change `used_model` to an installed one).